Welcome to today's edition of the Rush 24-7 podcast.

 AP made sure to find out.

-AP made sure to find out, and they made sure to report.
+AP made sure to find out and they made sure to report.

 Hey, by the way, if you're thinking this is illegal, no, no, it's not.

-There's no illegality here.
+There's no way they got to be here.

 Let's move on.